 - Work at brand name firms

-Every financial advisor has a website, but this does not level the playing field.
-Websites need traffic to be productive.
-Traffic is produced by Internet visibility – investors have to find financial advisors to visit their websites.
+Every financial advisor has a website, but the websites do not produce their own traffic.
+Websites need traffic to be productive and this traffic is produced by Internet visibility – investors have to be able to find financial advisors to visit their websites.

 This is not a lot different than the experiences of most consumers when they visit a shopping mall to buy a particular product.
 They visit the mall because that is the easiest way to find what they are looking for.
 Their searches lead them to particular stores that sell what they are seeking.
 They may visit several stores and they become buyers when they find what they are seeking for the best price.
 This is an ingrained practice based on human behavior.

-On the other hand, what if there are several stores in the mall that sell the same products/services?
-Each store has a one-time opportunity to convince shoppers (visitors) to buy what the store is selling or in the case of financial advisors, investors initiate contact with one or more advisors to schedule interviews or obtain information about the firm or about a financial topic.
+Their searches are complicated when there are several stores in the mall that sell the same products.
+Each store has a one-time opportunity to convince shoppers (visitors) to buy what the store is selling.
+Or, in the case of financial advisors, investors initiate contact with one or more advisors to schedule interviews or obtain information about a financial topic.